 Related: 20 Horrifying Books Like The Shining

-"It was things like the Teenage Mutant Ninja Turtles, he thought, that made you believe the world was maybe just as well off destroyed." – The Stand (1978)
+"It was things like the Teenage Mutant Ninja Turtles, he thought, that made you believe the world was maybe just as well off destroyed." – The Stand (originally published: 1978)

-A minor character in King's post-apocalyptic epic The Stand is the brains behind this pretty cynical take on the Teenage Mutant Ninja Turtles.
+This quote comes from an updated and uncut version of King's post-apocalyptic epic The Stand, which was released in 1990.
+A minor character named Bobby Terry serves up this pretty cynical take on the Teenage Mutant Ninja Turtles.
 Would King agree?
 Maybe not: King has been open about his love for "bad" speculative fiction and once pointed out that writers could learn as much from bad writing as from good writing.

 "The man in black fled across the desert, and the gunslinger followed." – The Gunslinger (1982)